Black hole interior quantization: a minimal uncertainty approach: Quantization including a minimal length

-Taking into account the integration conditions imposed, $\beta_c>0$, $\beta_b\gamma^2>0$, and $m<-2$, the integral Eq. \eqref{eq:L_2_integrate_for_c} converges to real values only for negative even values of $m$, i.e., for $m=-4,\ -6,\ -8,\ldots$.
-This condition is consistent with the one in \eqref{eqn:condition2} provided that $\beta_b \gamma^2 = 2$ and $n \in \mathbb{N}$.
-This interesting observation sets a strict relation between a free parameter in LQG, namely the Barbero-Immirzi parameter $\gamma$, and one of the the minimum uncertainty free parameters $\beta_b$ in the form of

-Table \ref{tab:Expectation_value_K_several_m} lists some values of this integral.
-With the results obtained in Eqs. \eqref{eq:Integrat_norma_b0_c0}--\eqref{eq:L_2_integrate_for_c}, we can express the expectation value of the Kretschmann scalar as follows
+We evaluate the first integral on the right-hand side of \eqref{eq:Inte_phi_c_1} by expressing \eqref{Eq.R(c_0)_GUP_reduc} in terms of the variable $c$, with $a=1/2$.
+This yields:

+with the conditions $\beta_c>0$, $x>0$, and $m<2$ (consistent with \eqref{eq:Relation_m_with_n}), we proceed to solve this second integral by considering the power series of the hypergeometric function $\, _2F_1$.
+The integral is

+in this scenario, the integration conditions are $\beta_c>0$, $c>0$, and $m<6+8n$, which are also consistent with \eqref{eq:Relation_m_with_n}.
+The expression $B_z\left(A,C\right)$ represents the incomplete beta function.
+Finally, beginning with \eqref{eq:psiConju_K_psi}, the expression for $L_2$ becomes

+It is interesting to note that the integral in \eqref{eq:L_2_integrate_for_c} only converges for $k=0$ within the integration interval fixed by the condition $c>0$ in \eqref{eq:Inte_phi_c_2}.
+Therefore, the other terms in the summation are omitted, and only the first one survives.
+With this in mind, the expression for $L_2$ reduces to

+From here, it's clear that $L_2$ is finite for the allowed values of the quantum number $m$, as established in \eqref{eq:Relation_m_with_n}.
+This can be verified in Table \ref{tab:Values_of_L2_several_m}, where the value of $L_2$ was calculated for different permitted values of $m$.

+Since we established that the denominator of \eqref{eq:Kretsch_Exp_Gen} is finite in the context of the minimal uncertainty approach, the above result shows that \eqref{eq:psiConju_K_psi} converges to zero due to \eqref{eq:L1_integrate_in_b_a_1/2} and \eqref{eq:L_2_integrate_for_c_1}, under the conditions imposed so far.
+Putting all these together, we conclude that the expectation value of the Kretschmann scalar is vanishing under the conditions

-where $\beta_c^{\frac{m+2}{4}}\mathcal{M}$ represent the value of the double integral in Eq. \eqref{eq:Integrat_norma_b0_c0}.
-This result is completely different from the one obtained in Eq. \eqref{eq:Usual_Kretschmnn_expect_value}, in which the expectation value of the Kretschmann scalar diverges.
-In this GUP quantum case, due to the modification introduced in the algebra in Eqs. \eqref{eq:Modified_Commut_Relation_b_pb} and \eqref{eq:Modified_Commut_Relation_c_pc}, the expectation value is finite, and its value depends on the state being considered, which is determined by the quantum number $m$.
-This result, together with the fact that the GUP wave function in Eq. \eqref{eq:wave-function-GUP-p_c=00003D0} remains finite everywhere (while the one in Eq. \eqref{eq:wave-func-p_c-usuall} diverges at $p_c=0$) implies that the physical singularity has been resolved in this new scheme based on the minimal uncertainty method.
+This result is completely different from the one obtained in \eqref{eq:Expec_value_K_n_witou_GUP}, in which the expectation value of the Kretschmann scalar diverges.
+Together with the fact that the GUP wave function in \eqref{eq:wave-function-GUP-p_c=00003D0} remains finite everywhere (while the one in \eqref{eq:Expec_value_K_n_witou_GUP} diverges at $p_c=0$), the above result implies that the physical singularity has been resolved in this new scheme based on the minimal uncertainty method.

-In Table \ref{tab:Values_L_1_M_several_m}, some values of $L_{1}$ and $\mathcal{M}$ are presented for different $m$ considering the condition $\beta_b\gamma^2=2$.
-From here, we can see that both $L_1$ and $\mathcal{M}$ have positive values for the different quantum states $m$ considered.
-Additionally, we observe that their values depend on the powers of the Barbero-Immirzi parameter $\gamma$.